BrunoVernay/OpenScad-IDE/README.md

 # OpenScad-IDE
-An editor for the OpenSCAD language and SVG transpilation with MPS (Meta Programing System)
+An editor for the OpenSCAD language and SVG transpilation with [MPS (Meta Programing System)](https://www.jetbrains.com/mps/).

 ## Context
 [OpenSCAD](http://www.openscad.org/) is a simple and powerful language to create 2D/3D Models Computer-Aided Design (CAD).